nus-cs2103-AY2122S1/tp/docs/team/pualixue.md

   * Reviewed, raised and fixed issues throughout the DG

 * **Contributions to team-based tasks**:
-  * Ensured code quality and assigned reviewers for pull requests
+  * Ensured code quality and assigned reviewers for Pull Requests
   * Reviewed, raised and fixed issues in the User/Developer Guide
   * Created `Appointment` class and relevant methods so that features related to appointments can be implemented [#95](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/95)
   * Updated the User Guide template to have less merge conflicts [#106](https://github.com/AY2122S1-CS2103T-T11-3/tp/pull/106)